-One problem I'm running into with living here in the Midwest is that there are too many chase opportunities within my range now.
+One problem I'm running into with living here in the Midwest is that there are too many opportunities within my range now.
 It seems there has not been more than a day or two in between thunderstorm events (within chase distance of STL) since April.
 I can't possibly do them all, which means I'm having to start intentionally ignoring some setups.
-Which if you're an expeditioner, you know those are the days things tend to go nuts.
+Which if you're a storm observer, you know those are the days things tend to go nuts.

 Anyway, I was partly ignoring Monday, but when the cell in southeast Iowa went tornado warned and headed across the river, that was too much.
 At 5PM I headed up to Lincoln on I-55, then east to Havana to intercept the previously tornadic supercell moving eastward.
 The storm had long since weakened before I made my westward turn, but since I'd already made the drive north, I moved in to see what I would find.
 The answer was the last breath of an outflow-dominant mess, a weak shelf cloud that vanished to reveal no updraft was left.
 The mammatus halfway from I-55 to the storm was well-defined, and I managed to grab one nice anvil crawler - the last flash of lightning this storm produced.

-The better chase targets (and tornado reports) turned out to be to the east, north and west of where I was - a seeming hole in the convection around me in central Illinois.
+The better targets (and tornado reports) turned out to be to the east, north and west of where I was - a seeming hole in the convection around me in central Illinois.
 As I drove home, I could see the constant lightning with tornado-warned storms 100 miles to the east and north.